dubzzz/fast-check/documentation/1-Guides/Arbitraries.md

         withBoxedValues?: boolean; // adapt all entries within `values` to generate boxed version of the value too withMap?: boolean;         // also generate Map
         withSet?: boolean;         // also generate Set
-    };
+        withObjectString?: boolean;// also generate string representations of object instances };
 };
 ```